 Upon arrival at Phu Bai International Airport, the city is noticeably in contrast is more modern and has better infrastructure than the north in Hanoi.
-The roads and pavements are better made and so are the building infrastructures as a whole.
+Notably, the roads and pavements are better made and so are the building infrastructures as a whole.

 Hue, a city of history and beauty

 The city of Hue represents the outstanding demonstration of the vanished Vietnamese feudal empire.
 Today, an assortment of well-persevered and restored complex of monuments remains.
 In a nutshell, this comprises of tombs, palaces and pagodas that remains to tell the tales of the days past.
 Incidentally, these are also main attractions in Hue for tourists all over the world.
-The Perfume city running through the entire city is 30km long.
+Also, the Perfume river is a highlight of the city.
+It runs through the entire city is 30km long.
 The beautiful river is fed from Bằng Lãng river to the Thuan river as an estuary.

 Shopping and Nightlife